interferences-at/encreslumieres/OSC.md

 `/layer ,ii`

 Arguments:
-* Argument 1: spray identifier
+* Argument 1: painter identifier
 * Argument 2: layer number (within the range [0,9]

 Description:
-Sets the layer for a spray can.
+Sets the layer for a painter.
-The default for all spray cans is 0.
+The default for all painters is 0.
-If the layer of a spray is 9, it will be drawn over all spray cans whose layer number if smaller than 9.
+If the layer of a painter is 9, it will be drawn over all painters whose layer number if smaller than 9.

 ## clear